Your instructor and institution control which tools are available in the Original Course View.

 To edit the file's alternative text or display behavior, select the file in the editor and then select the Edit Attachment icon.

 You can use the Insert/Edit Video from Web option to insert a video directly into the editor.
 The editor automatically embeds the video so it appears alongside the other content you include.
-Your classmates can watch the video within the same window, without having to navigate to the video's host site.
+Your classmates can watch the video within the same window, without navigating to the video's host site.

 You can only insert YouTube or Vimeo videos at this time.